 “Tell you what, I’ll make you a deal.
 You sit here with me and tell me your story, since I love stories so much, and I’ll let you decide whether to return or go on.”

 “Really,” he says, taking up his drink again.

 “But, I failed.
 How can I go back?”

-Jesus smiles and warmth floods my body.
+Yeshua smiles and warmth floods my body.

 “You are my creation and I can do with you as I please.
-If I want you to wake back up in your human body, then that’s what will happen.
+If I want you to wake back up in your physical body, then that’s what will happen.
 You won’t be the only one to return from this place.
 Many others have made the choice to go back and do things right.”